Adib-Sh/timepix3/README.md

 ## Overview

-`tpx3h5lib` is a lightweight C library for efficiently storing Timepix3 detector data in HDF5 format.
+`tpx3h5lib` is a lightweight C library for efficiently storing Timepix3 detector data provided by [katherinelib](https://github.com/petrmanek/libkatherine) in HDF5 format.
 It provides a simple interface for creating, appending to, and managing HDF5 files specifically tailored for Timepix3 pixel hit data.

 ## Features